Adiru3/AmazeNetwork/README.md

 <img width="355" height="196" alt="image" src="https://github.com/user-attachments/assets/ce216002-82c7-4de6-8d8f-76747a29293e" />

-**Amaze Network Engine** is a high-performance system utility written in C#, designed for deep optimization of the Windows network stack and CPU resource management in real-time.
+**Amaze Network** is a high-performance system utility written in C#, designed for deep optimization of the Windows network stack and CPU resource management in real-time.
 It is specifically engineered for gamers and power users looking to minimize latency (ping) and maximize system responsiveness.

 ---